Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 Getting the length right

-An article for publication has to be delivered at the right word count on the date specified by the editor.
+An article for publication has to be delivered at the right word count on or before the date specified by the editor.
 Understanding the preceding sentence is pretty much all you need to develop any kind of career in print magazine writing.

 At the very least, you should have a good idea of what images could go with your article and where they could come from.
 Don’t forget; with a handful of exceptions, we are not allowed to use random images from the internet to illustrate print articles.